Frequently Asked Questions

 Pupils transported in a school bus or in a school activity bus shall be under the authority of, and responsible directly to, the driver of the bus and the driver shall be held responsible for the orderly conduct of the pupils while they are on the bus or being escorted across the street, highway or road.
 Continued disorderly conduct or persistent refusal to submit to the authority of the driver shall be sufficient reason for a pupil to be denied transportation.
 A bus driver shall not require any pupil to leave the bus en-route between home and school or other destinations.

 Governing boards shall adopt rules to govern this section.
 Such rules shall include, but not limited to, specific administration procedures relating to suspensions of riding privileges and shall be made available to parents, pupils, teachers and other interested parties.

-Section 39842(a) of Title 5 of the California Code of Regulations states:
+Section 39842(a) of the Education Code of Regulations states:

 Any person who enters a school bus or school pupil activity bus without prior authorization of the driver or school official with the intent to commit any crime and who refuses to disembark after being ordered to do so by the driver or other school official is guilty of a misdemeanor and is punishable by imprisonment in the county jail for not more than six months, by a fine of not more than one thousand dollars ($1,000.00), or by both.

 Remember: For the safety of everyone aboard, the bus driver must devote full attention to the road.
 The safety of the whole group depends upon the proper, safe conduct of each individual.
 Pupils are responsible for safekeeping, controlling, and presenting their passes.
 For added security, District video/audio equipment may be used on school buses.